Best Colleges 2025

 TOP

-Notes: Students who get merit grants are full-time undergraduates who had no financial need and were awarded grants.
+Notes: Prices for the 2025-2026 academic year use the most recently available data as reported to IPEDS plus an inflation measure to estimate the prices for the upcoming year.
+Students who get merit grants are full-time undergraduates who had no financial need and were awarded grants.
 Graduation rate measures degree completion within six years for both transfer students and first-time students.
 Early career earnings are the median earnings for both graduates and non-completers, 10 years after they first enrolled.

 Sources: U.S. Department of Education, Peterson’s, Money/Witlytic calculations.